Interval Rearrangement Ensembles: IREs as dynamical systems

-However, if a positive IRE is not an IET (i.e., its scheme contains at least one twisted cycle), then some of the beginning intervals in the same cycle necessarily overlap, as do some of the ending intervals (every point is covered by the same number of the former and the latter ones), and the whole construction is more complex than a dynamical system.
-The most natural consideration associates an IRE with a family of dynamical systems, which are IETs on trees.
-To obtain a tree from a positive IRE's cycle, one may introduce a number of special points, which is equal to the number of twists in that cycle.
-The overlapping intervals are stitched at those special points, and disconnected beyond them.
-The resulting phase space is a tree with disjoint (though possibly overlapping in coordinates) branches, one connected component for each IRE's cycle (some people call a disconnected tree by the name `forest', but we still use the word `tree').
-This tree is a union of all the beginning intervals, on the one hand, and all the ending intervals, on the other, branched at the special points.
-The dynamical system is defined by mapping each beginning interval onto the corresponding ending interval, with branching points having multiple (generically two) images and preimages.
+However, if a positive IRE is not a IET, i.e., its scheme contains at least one twisted cycle, then some of the beginning intervals in that cycle necessarily overlap, as well as do some of the ending intervals in this cycle (every point of the real axis is covered with the same number of beginning and ending intervals belonging to the same cycle).
+This configuration does not determine a dynamical system uniquely.
+The most natural approach here is to associate an IRE with a family of dynamical systems, which are effectively \emph{IETs on trees}.
+In order to obtain a tree from every particular cycle of a positive IRE, one has to fix a set of special points numbered by the twist number of this cycle.
+The overlapping intervals will be joined at these points and disjoint beyond them.
+The resulting phase space will be a tree with disjoint components corresponding to the cycles in the IRE (some authors use to call a tree with disjoint components a ``forest'', but we abstain).
+The tree obtained will be the union of all beginning intervals, as well as the union of all ending intervals, branching at the special points.
+The dynamical system on this tree will be determined by an ``almost bijective'' discontinuous map that shifts every beginning interval onto the corresponding ending interval, but the branching points have several (two, in a generic case) images and preimages.